You want smart political talk without the meltdowns?

 They should be at the bottom, the base of the triangle, and serving the people at the top.

-That's we the people with good bills that you know, and by the way, getting rid of government regulation like the president's doing is going a long way as well to help that.
+That's we the people with good bills that, you know, and by the way, getting rid of government regulation like the president's doing is going a long way as well to help that.

 But anyway, Susanna, we deserve better, and Americans deserve better, and we can get this right.

-And as Dr. Umbro said, there's so many new innovative creative paradigms out there available to us.
+And as Dr. Umbro said, there's so many new, innovative, creative paradigms out there available to us.

-It's all gonna happen.
+It's all going to happen.

-Anyway, good call, appreciate it.
+Anyway, good call.

 All my best to Pittsburgh.